actix/examples/databases/mysql/README.md

    MYSQL_DBNAME=my_bank
    ```

-   Update "MYSQL_USER" and "MYSQL_PASSWORD" with the correct MySQL user/password.
+   Update "MYSQL_USER" and "MYSQL_PASSWORD" values with the correct MySQL user/password.
+   If your password contains dollar sign "$", then remember to escape it eg "123$abc" will need to be changed to "123\$abc"

 5. Run the server: